 The essays collected in Between Utopia and Realism reflect on and refract Shklar's major preoccupations throughout a lifetime of thinking and demonstrate the ways in which her work illuminates contemporary debates across political theory, international relations, and law.
 Contributors address Shklar's critique of Cold War liberalism, interpretation of Montaigne and its connection to her genealogy of liberal morals, lectures on political obligation, focus on cruelty, and her late reflections on exile.
 Others consider her role as a legal theorist, her interest in literary tropes and psychological experience, and her famed skepticism.

 Between Utopia and Realism showcases Shklar's approach to addressing the intractable problems of social life.
-Her finely honed political skepticism emphasized the importance of diagnosing problems over proffering overly optimistic solutions.
+Her finely honed political skepticism emphasized the importance of diagnosing problems over proffering excessively optimistic solutions.
 As this collection makes clear, her thought continues to be useful in addressing cruelty, limiting injustice, and combating the cynicism of the present moment.

-Contributors: Samantha Ashenden, Hannes Bajohr, James Brown, Katrina Forrester, Volker M. Heins, Andreas Hess, Samuel Moyn, Thomas Osborne, William E. Scheuerman, Quentin Skinner, Philip Spencer, Tracy Strong, Kamila Stullerova, Bernard Yack.
+Contributors: Samantha Ashenden, Hannes Bajohr, James Brown, Katrina Forrester, Volker M. Heins, Andreas Hess, Samuel Moyn, Thomas Osborne, William E. Scheuerman, Quentin Skinner, Philip Spencer, Tracy B. Strong, Kamila Stullerova, Bernard Yack.

 Samantha Ashenden is Senior Lecturer in Politics at Birkbeck College, University of London.